ElucidataInc/ElMaven/README.md

 `./run.sh`
 `./bin/El_Maven_0.x    #for example: ./bin/El_Maven_0.2`

-Elmaven loads with two windows: one for logging the application status and another Elmaven application window for data analysis.
+El-MAVEN loads with two windows: one for logging the application status and another El-MAVEN application window for data analysis.

 ### Mac